 Dan Ovsey recommended trying to bring the journalists into the story.
 Let bloggers, journalists and other influencers test things out and ask questions when you pitch your idea or send them product samples.
 Encourage them to give you honest feedback, statements and quotes in return.
 When you type up your press statement, be sure to include the opinions and quotes of the reporters you reached out to.
 First person accounts from the media within your industry not only build credibility for your news release, but also increase the likelihood that the reporters will share the story.
 Given their now personal ties to the piece, they’ll likely share the release on their various social media channels instead of just one, granting you access to a larger audience.

-For more tips on marketing your ecommerce stores, follow our blog by entering your email in the sidebar at the top of the page.
 Don’t forget to follow Dan Ovsey on twitter for more advice and helpful articles.
 Give him a shout and let him know you liked his tips!